Short-Term Job Adventures Washington

 Living on an island is a wonderful way of life!
 Camp Orkila is settled on the Northwest corner of Orcas Island in the San Juan Islands, which means that you’ll enjoy views of the Canadian Gulf Islands and spectacular sunsets every night.
 To get to the island, one must take an hour-long ferry ride from Anacortes to Orcas Landing.

 With facilities that include an 18,000-gallon salt water aquarium, salmon hatchery, organic garden, 1,000-foot zip line, several challenge courses, climbing tower, archery range and crafts center, YMCA Camp Orkila programs include summer camp, Teen Leadership, Family Camps, Retreats and Conferences, Community Programs and the Outdoor Environmental Education program.
 Outdoor Environmental Educators will be responsible for teaching classes in marine & aquatic sciences, terrestrial ecology and earth science as well as facilitating group development and challenge course activities.
-Positions are available this spring (March 6th to June 15th), with options to work through the summer and fall (early September to late October).
+Positions are available during the spring (March 6th to June 15th), with options to work through the summer and fall (early September to late October).
 Seeking applicants with strong communication and leadership skills, current CPR/first aid certification, and a passion for kids.
 Fill out the online application or email Haley Winchell for more information.

 Site Director, Outdoor Environmental Education